Skip to main content

 where Self: Sized,

-Combine self and another pattern into a pattern that matches either of them in a short-circuiting manner, with self tried first.
+Combine self and another pattern into a pattern that matches both of them in a sequence, with self before other

 Do not override this method.